OPCUAUniCT/OPCUA-OCF-Information-Models-Mapping/README.md

 # ResourceType for an OPC UA - OCF object mapping
-This is a proposal for an OCF *ResourceType* in order to produce a mapping from an OPC UA *Nodes* in the **Address Space** to OCF *Resources*.
-This proposal provide interoperability between these two environments trying to maintain semantic, data structure and data encoding.

-Only one schema for an OCF ResourceType is provided in this project for a generic OPC UA *Object*.
-The concepts shown can be extended and/or reused in order to crete new ResourceTypes.
+This repository contains the OCF *ResourceTypes* defined in a proposal of mapping between the OPC UA (IEC 62541) Information Model and the OCF Resource Model.
+The proposal, described [here](https://ieeexplore.ieee.org/document/8387649/), allows to map an OPC UA *Node* as an OCF *Resource*.

+In order to enable the mapping of each kind of OPC UA Node, three OCF Resource Type has been defined:

+- **"x.opc.object"**: used to map OPC UA Object Nodes
+- **"x.opc.datavariable**": used to map OPC UA DataVariable Nodes
+- **"x.opc.method"**: used to map OPC UA Method Nodes

 ---